Skip to Main Content

 • Defining inclusion and exclusion criteria

-Note: The research question may not fit to a framework, what is important is that all the descriptors for concepts and terms have been captured through rigorous searching.
+Note: The research question may not always fit to a framework, what is important is that all the descriptors for concepts and terms have been identified to develop robust search strategies.

 Develop a research - question - LibGuides at Duke University Medical Center